 Mission: To provide leadership, information, and resources to educate, attract, and influence technology in carroll county, maryland through educational seminars and annual events featuring informational speakers having expertise in a variety of technology topics.
 Seminars and events are open to the public.
 The organization's website features technology resources available in carroll county, maryland.

-techkids/techworks - program provided complete computer systems, including microsoft office software, 1-year access of internet to disadvantaged area students, displaced workers seeking employment, and local not-for-profit organizations.
-Members have refurbished and donated over 1200 computer systems to qualified families, workers, and other not-for-profit organizations since the program's inception.
+techkids/techworks programs provide complete computer systems including microsoft office suite to displaced workers seeking employment and local nonprofit organizations.
+Members have donated over 2500 new and refurbished computers to qualified families, students, workers and other nonprofit organizations since the program's inception.

 I've been a member of CTC since 1999 and in that time, I've seen it grow and help businesses and people in Carroll County.
 We have produced a local access television series about technology issues in the county important to people, helped municipalities identify needs and goals, donated over 500 refurbished computers to needy families and non profit organizations in Carroll County, and offered educational seminars to the public on all aspects of technology from network security to using social media to promote your business.
 We trying to help promote all aspects of technology in the county as well as attract businesses.
 The people who make up CTC are interesting and friendly and really want to make a difference in their community.
 I've enjoyed my time and want to continue to help this organization grow.
 I never expected it to so well when we became independent of the Chamber of Commerce in 2005.